himanshunaidu/second_post_mean/README.md

 If you want to use Angular CLI with this project, create a new Angular CLI project and then add all the relevant files from this project to the new one.
 You need to install the following modules:
 @angular/material, express, body-parser, mongoose
 Use npm install --save _module_ to install the above modules

+## Mongo DB url
+In backend/app.js, update the MONGODB URL to the one you desire